markok0stic/alert-extension/AlertLogger/README.md

-# Simple slack alert package
+# Simple alert package
 This nuget use Serilog and its Sinks Clients for logging anything to specific destination.
-This one so far is for:
+This one so far is for following logs:
 - Slack
 - File
 - Console